Turkish opposition vows to overturn sentences against Kavala, others | Politics

 Kavala was sentenced to life in prison without parole, while seven others got 18 years based on claims they organised and financed nationwide protests in 2013, charges from which they were acquitted two years ago.
 The verdict was seen as symbolic of a crackdown on dissent under President Tayyip Erdogan and the punishment of the government's perceived foes through the use of the judiciary.

+Lawyers earlier staged a protest in Istanbul's main courthouse, and some 300 people also gathered in central Ankara.
 Ankara's Western allies, opposition members and rights groups say Turkish courts are under the control of the government.
 Erdogan and his AK Party say they are independent.
-Protests against the verdict were planned in Ankara and Istanbul later on Tuesday.

 Another court ruled in 2020 that the evidence, initially gathered by a group within the judiciary that Ankara accuses of orchestrating the coup, was not enough for a conviction.
 Similar concerns were highlighted by one of the judges who dissented from Monday's verdict.

 The judge, one of three presiding, said the only evidence was phone taps that were collected illegally and, even if they were legal, were not enough to convict by themselves.
-All defendants should be acquitted and Kavala should be released, the judge wrote in his dissenting opinion.
+All defendants should be acquitted and Kavala, who had been in prison for 4-1/2 years without a conviction, should be released, the judge wrote in his dissenting opinion.

 Veysel Ok, lawyer and co-director of Media and Law Studies Association, said Monday's verdict was void of "judicial logic" and aimed to intimidate those seeking the rule of law.
 "This ruling shows us the picture of a judiciary that has become a vehicle for revenge due to political interests.
 It is a sign that no one in Turkey has legal security," he said.
 The verdict showed the judiciary would be used "as the fundamental weapon" to "bring the opposition to line" before the elections.